SourceDoctor/puppet-librenms/README.md

 }
 ```

-Ensure all depending configurations and package installations are done.
+Ensure all depending configurations are done.
 For Details take a look here [Apache2](https://docs.librenms.org/Extensions/Applications/#apache)